 Habitat fragmentation can lead to an overall reduction in species population, less biodiversity, and potentially local extinction of plant or animal species.
 Fragmentation can make a species more vulnerable to attack from its predators.

 The fragmentation of the habitat affects three kinds of wildlife species the most – migratory species; species with fewer members and requirement of large home ranges, such as grizzly bears and tigers; and species that don’t do well in altered environments and have specific needs like orangutans and tiger salamanders.

 It is crucial to take the determining factors of wildlife corridors into account.
 Unless it provides a sense of utter safety to the species, the corridors would be unable to fulfill their sole purpose.
 Some species happily use narrow corridors, while others shy away from human presence and avoid them.

 Besides, many key factors play the role of determinants in how appealing a migration corridor will be to the animals: terrain type, vegetation cover, snow depth, topography, physical barriers of various kinds, and of course, human presence.

 Impacts of Wildlife Corridors

 Varying in shapes and sizes, the structure of wildlife corridors primarily depends on the concerned species.
-They can range from hedges to fauna passages right through to expansive natural areas and stepping stone habitat patches that facilitate the migration of birds and sea turtles.
+They can range from hedges to fauna passages to expansive natural areas and stepping-stone habitat patches that facilitate the migration of birds and sea turtles.

-Although, built to connect, preserve, and safe migration of the species, the migration corridors can also have negative impacts as well.
+Although built to connect, preserve, and offer safe migration of the species, migration corridors can also have negative impacts as well.
 There could be a few unintended consequences of corridor creation based on their design.